-It’s one thing to have a system of beliefs you live by.
-It’s another thing to live among people who accept you only on the condition that you believe what everyone’s supposed to believe.
+It’s one thing to believe something and do your best to live it out.
+It’s another thing to live among people who accept you only on the condition that you act like you believe certain non-negotiable things.

 Over time it becomes so normal and ever-present that we can lose touch with our own thoughts and instincts, and paint over them with what’s supposed to be happening in our minds instead.